Greywater systems - reusing your bath water

 But is this cost efficient on a smaller scale for existing homes?
 Unfortunately not if you are looking at a professionally installed system, especially when you consider that the maintenance costs could be in the region of £100 a year.
 Better to consider are small-scale options particularly if you are competent at doing DIY.

 For example, models which drain water from just the bath or shower and only use it to flush the toilet.
-This is estimated to pay for itself in five years and save 30% of water, which means a 30% saving on water bills.
 This is a more cost-effective choice, requires little maintenance and is suitable for retrofitting.

 Another option is to use your greywater for garden irrigation - particularly if you grow crops in your garden.
 This would mean draining your bath and shower water into a water butt or directly to the plants through a hose.
 Just be careful not to use much shampoo or bubble bath!
 The particles in your bath water won’t harm garden plants, but would be classed as pollutants if they entered a nearby stream or river.

 If neither of these options is suitable for your home you can focus instead on wasting less water.
 You could install water-saving toilets which use only two or four litres to flush and swap in a water-saving shower head.
 And of course it is also crucial to watch your behaviour around water.
 Take shorter showers, only put the washing machine and dishwasher on when they are full and don’t leave the tap on when it doesn’t need to be running!
 These can all help you cut down on wasting litres of wonderfully clean drinking water which at the moment go straight into the sewers below.